etherlinkcom/token-deployments/docs/WXTZ.md

 ### Config (optionnal)

 You can also setup the config of the token.
-The WXTZ config was setup by the Etherlink team manually because the default config on the pathways including Etherlink is not setup yet.
-Modify the `setConfig.ts` file and run it:
+The WXTZ config was setup by the Etherlink team manually because the default config on the pathways including Etherlink is not setup yet, the script used is for the moment private.
+If you want to apply the default config (if this default config has been setup by LayerZero on the pathway), you can use the `applyDefaultConfig.ts` script.
+You would need to modify it so that the script uses your OFT.
+Note that this script is doing the 2 sides of the pathway (e.g. Etherlink <> Ethereum AND Ethereum <> Etherlink).
+If you want to run it:
 ```
-targetNetworkName=<TARGET_NETWORK> npx hardhat run --network <SOURCE_NETWORK> scripts/setConfig.ts
+targetNetworkName=<TARGET_NETWORK> npx hardhat run --network <SOURCE_NETWORK> scripts/applyDefaultConfig.ts
 ```

 > 🚨🚨 **NOTE** 🚨🚨
 >
 > For Etherlink, the block confirmation number is set to 1 because we know that the DVNs used in our config are running **a high latency node**.
-Be careful though; if you set up a number too low for the chain, it could lead to money lost.
+Be careful though; if you set up a number too low for the chain and the DVNs are using classic nodes, it could lead to money lost.

 ### Options